Katzeee/Notes/Othernotes/pve-env-config.md

 Change boot sequential, then install windows as usual, **need install virtio driver from iso file.**

+`qemu-ga` is also installed from the cd.

+### Change resolution of screen

+Change Hardware->Display to SPICE, then install qxl driver in windows

 ### setup Remote desktop

 - static ip